Math Lessons, Calculators and Homework Help

 The opposite matrix of a matrix

-If we change the sign of all the elements of a matrix A, we have the opposite matrix -A.
+If the sign of all the elements of a matrix AA are changed, that matrix is the opposite matrix A-A.

 Example 8: